-Universal Pay is a new feature that allows you to add a debit or credit card to the App.
-This feature then allows you to use the App throughout the park for contactless payments.
+Universal Pay allows you to add a debit or credit card to the App.
+This feature allows you to use the App throughout the park for contactless payments.

 Virtual Line Experience

 Universal has been using Virtual Lines for several years.
-The concept is simple, reserve your place using the Universal Resort App and then join a much shorter line later in the day.
-Since the parks reopened, the number of attractions offering Virtual Lines has increased, but the attractions offering it can change throughout the day.
+The concept is simple: reserve your place using the Universal Resort App and join a much shorter line later in the day.

 The majority of attractions at Islands of Adventure do carry height restrictions, and these are enforced strictly.
 The following attractions have restrictions: